 Meanwhile, easy QuickBooks syncing saves you the hassle of manually inputting information into QuickBooks while improving your data’s accuracy.

-When you use Workyard along with QuickBooks, you’ll get a much more accurate picture of your labor costs costs for each of your projects so you can make better, more informed decisions.
+When you use Workyard along with QuickBooks, you’ll get a much more accurate picture of your labor costs for each of your projects so you can make better, more informed decisions.
 Use Workyard to quickly pull live reports on how your labor costs are tracking for each of your projects and QuickBooks Online to still get a complete picture of all costs and dig into your vendor and material related expenses.